mintingchen/ece228project/README.md

 SLGI dataset: https://www.kaggle.com/paultimothymooney/interpret-sign-language-with-deep-learning

+pre_trained vgg16 model can be accessed at the Keras Pretrained Model section on the link: https://www.kaggle.com/paultimothymooney/interpret-sign-language-with-deep-learning/data

 ### Here is a brief introduction on each notebook:

 - `CNN_withaugmentation.ipynb` loads the ASL dataset, run data augmentation, create a CNN model, then it train, test, and save the model.